RowanPWLab/smart-signs/README.md

 This program currently is set up to pull data from the IEEE calender, however needs to be adjusted to then take the data and display it on to a layout.

 # What needs to be done?
-- Finished navigation paths must be added to the navigation system switch statements.
 - Event Listing needs to be fixed
 - Navigation system method switched over to a pathing algorithm to make the system more adaptable to new buildings.
 - Expand the system to include campus wide maps